-The Reconsideration webpage provides information and updates related to the reconsideration process for the LTCH QRP.
-On this page, you will find guidelines and processes for submitting reconsiderations requests and requests for exceptions and exemptions.
+This web page provides information and updates related to the reconsideration and exception and extension process for the LTCH QRP.
+You will also find guidelines for submitting reconsiderations requests and requests for exceptions and exemptions.

 LTCH QRP: Natural Disaster Protocol

-In the FY 2015 Inpatient Prospective Payment System /Long-Term Care Hospital Prospective Payment System Final Rule (79 FR 50317 through 50318), the Centers for Medicare & Medicaid Services (CMS) finalized the FY 2016 and subsequent year’s Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception and Extension requirements.
-Any LTCH determined to be out of compliance with the LTCH QRP requirements may be subject to a two (2) percentage point reduction in their annual payment update (APU).What is Reconsideration?
+In the Fiscal Year (FY) 2015 Inpatient Prospective Payment System (IPPS)/LTCH Prospective Payment System (LTCH PPS) Final Rule (79 FR 50317 through 50318), the Centers for Medicare & Medicaid Services (CMS) finalized the LTCH QRP Reconsideration and Exception and Extension requirements.
+In the FY 2019 IPPS/LTCH PPS Final Rule (83 FR 41633 through 41634), CMS expanded the methods by which LTCHs would be notified of non-compliance with the LTCH QRP requirements for a program year.
+Any LTCH determined to be out of compliance with the LTCH QRP requirements may be subject to a two percentage (2%) point reduction in their Annual Update (i.e., Annual Payment Update [APU]).

-An LTCH must first receive a CMS letter of non-compliance, in order to apply for reconsideration.
-A LTCH disagreeing with the compliance determination and the impending payment reduction decision may submit a request for reconsideration to CMS within thirty (30) days from the date at the top of the non-compliance notification letter distributed electronically using iQIES.
+To apply for reconsideration, the LTCH must first receive a CMS letter of non-compliance.
+An LTCH disagreeing with the compliance determination and the impending payment reduction decision may submit a request for reconsideration to CMS within thirty (30) days from the date at the top of the non-compliance notification letter.
 CMS will not accept any requests submitted after the thirty (30) day deadline.

 Please note: The only method for submitting reconsideration requests is via email.
 Requests submitted by any other means will not be reviewed for reconsideration.